 I make it very often.
-While my daughter doesn't, and never has liked anything to do with avocado; myself, hubby and the little guy will eat it by the spoonful.
+While my daughter doesn't, and never has liked anything to do with avocado; myself, my hubby, and the little guy will eat it by the spoonful.
 It's just so good with everything: veggies, tortilla chips and of course, nachos.

 I buy them, then wait around for a few days with them sitting on my counter (meanwhile my son can see them and beg me for "'cado" every time he comes into the kitchen) and plan on using them when they eventually ripen.

 And as much as I love them, there is nothing grosser than an overripe avocado.
-While we do eat them up pretty quickly for the most part, I'm usually left trying to use up the last 2 or 3.
-So I usually make Small Batch Chunky Guacamole.
+While we do eat them up pretty quickly, for the most part, I'm usually left trying to use up the last 2 or 3.

-Many guacamole recipes make a pretty large batch, and use 4 or 5 avocados.
+Many guacamole recipes make a pretty large batch and use 4 or 5 avocados.
 Since I usually don't have that many avocados to work with, I scaled the recipes down to just make a small batch.

-Small Batch Chunky Guacamole
+Easy Small Batch Guacamole

-- 1 small Jalapeno pepper, stem, ribs and seeds removed, minced
+- 1 small Jalapeno pepper stem, ribs and seeds removed, minced

 - 2 Tablespoons minced red onion

-- 2 Tablespoons lime juice, from one lime
+- 2 Tablespoons lime juice from one lime

 - 1 Tablespoon minced cilantro